galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 ## Clustering at three resolutions

 Leiden partitions the expression-neighbour graph, and the resolution controls how finely ({% cite Traag2019Leiden %}).
 Testing several resolutions shows which structures are stable and which appear only when the partition is pushed.
-We use the three values from `Resolution.txt`, which are the resolutions the STHELAR resource used for Xenium sections ({% cite Gaudin2026STHELAR %}), and store each result under its own key.
+We use the three values `0.2`, `0.4` and `0.6`, which are the resolutions the STHELAR resource used for Xenium sections ({% cite Gaudin2026STHELAR %}), and store each result under its own key.

 > <hands-on-title>Cluster the neighbourhood graph</hands-on-title>
 >